 Part V: Moving Forward

 Believe it or not, someday this struggle will become manageable.
 Someday you will celebrate going 2 months or maybe even 2 years without a binge, rather than 2 days.
 Someday soon you will look back at this post with reassurance, rather than doubt.

 Before hitting you with the more abstract (and mushy gushy) advice, I will leave you with a few concrete pieces of advice to help you get on the right foot.
-Please keep in mind that these are a few tips and tricks that worked for me, but you may need something totally different.
+Please keep in mind that these are a few tips and tricks that worked for me, but you may need to tweak them for yourself, or even try something totally different.
 If that's the case, don't panic.
 Just listen to yourself and trust the process.

 Tip 1: Write a letter to your future self

 If you find yourself surrendering to the urge to binge, use that frustration to prevent the next binge.
 As soon as the binge has ceased, immediately write down every thought and feeling racing through your head - write about the discomfort, explain your anger, remind yourself that it didn't solve anything.
 Tell yourself that next time this urge hits, succumbing to the temptation will not resolve the stress, insecurity, or sadness you're feeling (and in actuality, it only makes it worse).
 Beg yourself to say no. Beg yourself to resist and stay strong.
 Beg yourself to fight.
 And next time that urge resurfaces, pull out that letter and read it.